Carnegie Libraries of Virginia, West Virginia, & Washington DC

 Late 1903 grant; 1905 building; replaced in 1976.

 But wait!
 It held the largest bookstore (Trans-Allegheny Books) in West Virginia.
 In 2010, it closed.
-As far as I know, it's in probate limbo today.
+As far as I know, it's in probate limbo today, but it is still extant according to a 2019 Google Street View.

 Valentine & Sons' glossy postcard.